alppekel/aws-userdata-scripts/kali/README.md

 # Kali

-This script will set up kali from AMI image and enable rdp service.
+This script will automatically install "kali-tools-top10" and enable rdp service after first launch.

 Copy the content of "kali.sh" into "User data" textbox while launching instance.